danielthompson/polytope/lib/googletest-1.10.0/docs/primer.md

 1. Tests should be *independent* and *repeatable*.
 It's a pain to debug a test that succeeds or fails as a result of other tests. googletest isolates the tests by running each of them on a different object.
-When a test fails, googletest allows you to run it in isolation for quick debugging.
+When a test fails, googletest allows you to thread_entrypoint it in isolation for quick debugging.
 2. Tests should be well *organized* and reflect the structure of the tested code. googletest groups related tests into test suites that can share data and subroutines.
 This common pattern is easy to recognize and makes tests